Referral Priority (RP) Information Guide

 |At least 2 but fewer than 6||6 months|

 |At least 6 but fewer than 10||9 months|

 |Years of Academic Staff Service/Continuity Status||Minimum Notice for Funding Loss||Minimum Notice for Budget or Program Decision|

 |At least 2 but fewer than 6||2 months||3 months|

 |At least 6 but fewer than 10||3 months||5 months|

 |Rolling Horizon||6 months||12 months|

 |Indefinite||24 months||24 months|

-- Academic staff employees who have been laid off receive referral priority services for three years from their termination date due to layoff.
+- Employees who have been laid off and elect to receive RP services may receive them for three years from their termination date due to layoff.